The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 For the Low-Carb Enthusiast

-If you prefer a tighter control on carbohydrates, simply remove the oatmeal at breakfast and replace it with an extra egg and spinach.
+If you prefer a tighter control on carbohydrates, simply remove the oatmeal at breakfast and replace it with an extra egg and sautéed spinach.
 At dinner, swap the quinoa for cauliflower rice.
 This brings the menu closer to our low-carb weekly diabetic menu standards.

-For the Busy Professional
+For the Busy Professional (meal prep shortcuts)

 No time to cook salmon?
 Use rotisserie chicken (skin removed) for dinner and pre-packaged hard-boiled eggs for breakfast.
 Convenience doesn’t have to mean unhealthy.
+Pre-cut veggies from the grocery store save time for the salad.

-Frequently Asked Questions
+Frequently Asked Questions (clinical answers)

 Why start with just a 1-day diabetic menu?